Doonesbury by Garry Trudeau for December 05, 2013

 28. Scullyufo

-ScullyUFO over 10 years ago
+ScullyUFO almost 11 years ago

 The comic is sadly true.
 American business is looking for the cheapest possible, not the best possible.
 Unless “best” means: living next door in your parent’s house so you can walk to work and your overhead is low.